moirahartigan/lets-cook-it/README.md

 #### **Recipe Images**

-When uploading a recipe, the user needs to add an image alongside the recipe information.
+When uploading a recipe, the user has the option to add an image alongside the recipe information.
 This image will be used on both the recipe card and on the full recipe page.
-But because the image is added via a url, there are some people who don't was to go to have to do this, or they simply can't on their device.
+But because the image is added via a url, there are some people who may not want to have to do this, or they simply can't on their device.
 As a result of that I have added a placeholder image url that the user can use in place of their own.
-It's a stylish image that was found on [Unsplash](https://unsplash.com/) that looks good with the overall feel of the site.
+It's a stylish image that was found on [freepik](https://www.freepik.com/) that looks good with the overall feel of the site.

 #### **Admin  management**

-Admin manages all its CRUD functionality from the backend.
+Admin manages all its CRUD functionality mainly from the backend however admin can view all recipes on its own profile page and can view, edit or delete from here on the front end.

 #### **404 page**